sortiz98/A-Survey-of-Robotic-Swarm-Research/index.md

 We reviewed a total of 8 papers.
 As mentioned above, each of them involve one or more of the following categories: decentralized motion planning, shape formation, obstacle avoidance, and hardware.
 The papers are listed and ordered below accordingly.

+_Shape Formation in Homogenous Swarms Using Local Task Swapping_

+_Programmable Self-Disassembly for Shape Formation in Large-Scale Robot Collectives_

+_A Fast, Accurate, and Scalable Probabilistic Sample-Based Approach for Counting Swarm Size_

+_Interplay of Two Bat Algorithm Robotic Swarms in Non-Cooperative Target Point Search_

+_A Swarm Robotic Exploration Strategy Based on an Improved Random Walk Method_

+_A Decentralized Control Algorithm for Swarm Behavior and Obstacle Avoidance in Unknown Environments_

 ### Implementation